nate-parrott/StreamKit/README.md

         }
     }

-What if we want to print out *all* the numbers divisible by 2 and 7 (or at least the first few thousand).
+What if we want to print out *all* the numbers divisible by 2 and 7 (or at least the first few thousand)?
 We can make a generator that does it, by filtering that endless generator:

     SKGenerator* coolNumbers = [SKEndless() mapFilter:^(id i) {
         if (i.intValue > 0 && i.intValue%2 == 0 && i.intValue%7 == 0) {